Steve Goodman: Death

 Goodman was survived by his wife and three daughters.

 Legacy

 In 2006, Goodman's daughter, Rosanna, issued My Old Man, an album of a variety of artists covering her father's songs.

-Interest in Goodman's career had a resurgence in 2007 with the publication of a biography by Clay Eals, Steve Goodman: Facing the Music.
-The same year, the Chicago Cubs began playing Goodman's 1984 song "Go, Cubs, Go" after each home game win.
+In 2007 the Chicago Cubs began playing Goodman's 1984 song "Go, Cubs, Go" after each home game win.
 When the Cubs made it to the playoffs, interest in the song and Goodman resulted in several newspaper articles about him.
 Illinois Lieutenant Governor Pat Quinn declared October 5, 2007, Steve Goodman Day in the state.
 In 2010, Illinois Representative Mike Quigley introduced a bill renaming the Lakeview post office on Irving Park Road in honor of Goodman.
 The bill was signed by President Barack Obama on August 3, 2010.